glbala87/ELLA_tool/docs/releasenotes/README.md

 - Display number of excluded references on 'SHOW EXCLUDED' button
 - Remove scrollbar on comment fields.
-- When there are multiple transcripts in a genepanel, sort them by name.
+- When there are multiple transcripts in a gene panel, sort them by name.
 Also display all transcripts in more places, for example in the variants overview.
 - Do not add references with Relevance: 'No' to the excluded references list.
 - The 'ADD EXCLUDED' window for adding excluded variants now loads faster.
 - Search results will now show correctly when typing quickly.